acentino/CBZeta/README.md

 ## Usage

-- Put every image you want your ebook to contain into a folder.
+- Put all the images you want your ebook to contain in one folder.

 - Compress this folder into a .zip or .rar file.

-- Move that .zip or .rar file into the 'src' folder.
+- Move this .zip or .rar file into the 'src' folder.

 - Launch CBZeta with the command: